Izu-TABI/Connect2/README.md

 # Description

-The bot uses the VOICEVOX API for its voice.
+The bot uses the VOICEVOX API for its voice(mp3).
 <br>